10up/wpsnapshots/README.md

 * __WP Snapshots can't establish a connection to the database__

-  This can happen if you are running your development environment inside Virtual Box or a Docker container.
+  This can happen if you are calling WP Snapshots outside of your dev environment running in a VM or container.
 WP Snapshots reads database credentials from `wp-config.php`.
 In order to connect to your database from your host machine, the database host address will need to be different.
 For VVV it's 192.168.50.4, for WP Local Docker, it's 127.0.0.1.
 You can pass a host override via the command line using the `--db_host` option.
 We recommend running WP Snapshots from inside your development environment.

 * __During a pull, MySQL is timing or erroring out while replacing the database.__